brijhs/unmasker/README.md

 General learning of Pytorch, Hugging Face, and associated ML packages/concepts: ~10 hours

 # Instructions for running
-The model is built to be run from CLI using modelTester.py; it can be accompanied by a file name to test with (e.g. python3 modelTester.py testSet.csv), however by default it uses the provided testSet.csv as the test file to generate results.
+The model is built to be run from CLI using modelTester.py; it can be accompanied by a file name to test with (e.g. python3 modelTester.py testSet.csv).
+By default, with just python3 modelTester.py in the CLI, it will use testSet.csv and print results.
 However, since this model does not work, the results are returned as empty lists.